quinise/USParksExplorer/README.md

 # USParksExplorer

-This app calls the US National Parks Service's REST API (UIKit), maps data across US map (MapKit).
+This iOS app uses data retrieved from the US National Parks Service's REST API to plot pins of each Park across a map of the US.

 ![A map of the USA dotted with small red ballons (with white location pins inside them) designating a US National Park](https://github.com/quinise/USParksExplorer/blob/main/USParksExplorer.png)
 ## Getting Started